European Rail Traffic Management System: History

 In 1995 a development plan first mentioned the creation of the European Rail Traffic Management System.
 In 1996 the first specification for ETCS followed in response to EU Council Directive 96/48/EC99 on interoperability of the trans-European high-speed rail system.

 The functional specification of ETCS was announced In April 2000 as guidelines for implementation in Madrid.
 In autumn 2000 the member states of EU voted for publication of this specifications as decision of the European Commission to get a preliminary security in law and planning.
 This was to give the foundation for testing applications in six member railways of the ERTMS Users Group.

 In 2002 the Union of Signalling Industry (UNISIG) published the SUBSET-026 defining the current implementation of ETCS signalling equipment together with GSM–R – this Class 1 SRS 2.2.2 (now called ETCS Baseline 2) was accepted by the European Commission in decision 2002/731/EEC as mandatory for high-speed rail and in decision 2004/50/EEC as mandatory for conventional rail.

-In 2004 further development stalled for some reasons.
+In 2004 further development stalled.
 While some countries (Austria, Spain, Switzerland) switched to ETCS with some benefit, German and French railway operators had already introduced proven and modern types of domestic train protection systems for high speed traffic, so they would gain no benefit.
-Furthermore, the introduction of ETCS Level 1 (like in Spain) proved to be very expensive and nearly all implementations are delayed manyfold.
+Furthermore, the introduction of ETCS Level 1 (such as in Spain) proved to be expensive and nearly all implementations are delayed.
 The defined standards were comprehensive by political nature, but not exact in technical means.
-All players would protect their medium old investments until physically or economically constrained time of life.
-Often national rail authorities had certain features or constraints in their existing system they did not want to lose, and since every authority still required to approve the systems, dialects of ERTMS emerged.
-And some active players were willing to overcome the situation with a new Baseline definition, not suited for immediate action.
+National rail authorities often had certain features or constraints in their existing system they did not want to lose, and since every authority was still required to approve the systems, dialects of ERTMS emerged.
+Some active players were willing to overcome the situation with a new Baseline definition, not suited for immediate action.